BU-XY/patient-platform/README.md

 Overview
-Platform to monitor patients at home or in the hospitals
+This is a platform to monitor patients at home or in the hospitals by using flask structure and .